Who are the Aboriginal and Torres Strait Islander people of Australia?

 The Closing the Gap campaign is a strategy developed by a coalition of Australian governments to tackle issues disproportionately affecting Aboriginal and Torres Strait Islander Australians.
 There is currently a gap between Indigenous and non-Indigenous Australians in the achievement of key indicators of development – child mortality, early years education, children’s literacy and numeracy, school attendance and completion, employment and life expectancy.

 The Closing the Gap initiative signalled an end to decades old Indigenous affairs policy in Australia.
-Recent Closing the Gap reports show that, despite some progress, more initiatives focusing on holistic approaches – supported by community knowledge and wisdom and in partnerships with Indigenous communities and organisations – are needed to drive further change.
+Recent Closing the Gap reports show that, despite some progress, more initiatives focusing on holistic approaches – supported by community knowledge and wisdom and in partnerships with First Nations communities and organisations – are needed to drive further change.

 When did Closing the Gap start?